About Rebel Hearts Counseling, Inc

 My personal experience comes from many years working in the addiction and recovery field before becoming a licensed marriage and family therapist.

-I have been in recovery for 27 years (it’s one day at a time) and have discovered that I’m pretty good at helping folks in recovery.
+I’ve been in recovery for many years (one day at a time), and I have discovered that I’m pretty good at helping folks in recovery.

 Recovery Counseling